entrusc/Pi-RGB-LED/README.md

 Pi RGB-LED
 ==========

-A Java library to control RGB-LEDs on the Raspberry PI.
+A Java library to control RGB-LEDs and RGB-LED stripes on the Raspberry Pi.

 how to use?
 ===========